 Preparing Font Files

-If you are allowing styles like Italic and Bold in the product designer, you also need to upload the TTF files for bold and italic into your fonts directory, when using custom fonts.
-So e.g. your regular font file in the fpd_fonts folder is Crimes.ttf, then you need to upload the styles for bold and italic in the fpd_fonts folder and name these files Crimes__italic.tff, Crimes__bold.ttf and for Semi-Bold Crimes__bolditalic.ttf.
+If you are allowing styles like italic and bold in the product designer, you also need to upload the TTF files for bold (bold700) and italic (italic400) into your fonts directory when using custom fonts.
+So, if your regular font file in the fpd_fonts folder is Crimes.ttf, then you need to upload the styles for bold and italic in the fpd_fonts folder and name these files Crimes__italic.tff, Crimes__bold.ttf and Crimes__bolditalic.ttf.

 Setting up View & Layers

-First of all you need to define a format for the view.
+First of all, you need to define a format for the view.
 Therefore go to the Product Builder and click View Options in the upper-right corner.
-Scroll to the "PDF Output" section and here you can choose from predefined formats (A1, A2, ....) or enter a custom size in MM.
+Scroll to the "PDF Output" section and here you can choose from predefined formats (A1, A2, ....) or enter a custom size in millimeter (mm).
 After clicking the "Save" button, a blue rectangle (printing box) will be added to the canvas.

 This printing box can be scaled in the canvas to fit in the area that you want to export in the PDF.

-If you want to exclude specific layers from export, you can easily do that by selection the layer and enabling the option "Exclude in Export" in the General tab.
+If you want to exclude specific layers from export, you can easily do that by selecting the layer and enabling the option "Exclude in Export" in the General tab.

 Exporting an order as PDF